OtherAesop/mehens_portable_casino/README.md

 #### Windows

-Download the project into an IDE of your choice that supports Rust and run the cargo command 'cargo run --release' I recommend IntelliJ Community Edition or CLion.
+Download the project into an IDE of your choice that supports Rust and run the cargo command 'cargo run --release'.
+If you want to play the debug build then use the command 'cargo run' however this is unrecommended since there are known issues on the debug build.

+I recommend IntelliJ Community Edition or CLion.
 Visual Studio is untested.

 Download the precompiled executable release [here](https://github.com/MushuYoWushu/mehens_portable_casino/releases "Mehen's Portable Casino Release Download") and run it, being careful that all the files are in the same folder.